jhump/grpctunnel/README.md

    A forward tunnel allows for all requests made on the tunnel to be directed to the same server.
-With a typical gRPC client, connecting to a replicated server, requests can round-robin across backends.
-For typical stateless applications, this is desirable for load balancing and robustness.
+With a typical gRPC client, connecting to a replicated server, requests are typically load balanced across backends.
+For typical stateless applications, this is desirable for resource utilization and fault tolerance.
 But some applications that are not stateless may need affinity.
    The tunnel provides that affinity.
 Instead of the client making multiple requests, which could all be directed to different backends, the client makes one request to open a tunnel.
 The resulting tunnel can then be used to create other RPC stubs, so that all requests issued via those stubs are directed to the single backend to which the tunnel was opened.

  * **Reverse Tunnel**: A reverse tunnel is the opposite: requests flow in the reverse direction of a normal gRPC connection.
 This means that the gRPC